Adelina is here! It’s been one week with our beautiful baby girl, so I wanted to share Adelina’s birth story and some of our first family photos.

 While Graham was out I walked around the hospital for about an hour and 15 minutes to try to start contractions.
 I felt so ridiculous walking around in my hospital gown, but I quickly let go about caring what people think. haha

 Around 2 p.m., I started Pitocin.
 The justification was the risk of infection.
 I spent the entire afternoon either walking around the hospital again with my ridiculous drip rack or laboring in my room.
 The contractions, while getting more regular, were not that intense and wouldn’t be until much later that night.
 Around 10 p.m. a Foley catheter balloon was suggested to speed things along given the duration of my ruptured membranes.
 I did not want to do this at all.
 I asked to wait a while longer to give the Pitocin more time to work, but by 2 a.m., it was clear Pitocin was not doing what it needed to do.
 My water had almost been broken for 24 hours by then and the risk of infection was consistently brought up.
 At this point I also found out I had mild preeclampsia after my blood pressure readings escalated.
 I ended up needed the Foley balloon catheter, anyway.
 The Foley balloon catheter was one of the most uncomfortable procedures I’ve ever experienced.
 But, after about another 6 hours, a nurse removed it and it was clear that it was working.
 My contractions were becoming a lot more intense.
 I was exhausted and needed a rest, so at some point that morning I requested IV pain management.
 (The timeline starts to get fuzzy here.)
 It allowed me to sleep while taking the edge off contractions.
 I also used a birthing ball to help with contractions that afternoon, along with getting into the tub in my labor and delivery room.
 I felt like I could manage my contractions so far, but then I remember asking to get out of the tub.
 I had several people in the room encouraging me and doing who knows what else, but I tuned everyone out.
 It’s funny, labor was the only time in my life I did not care one bit who saw me undressed or what anyone thought.
+(A resident would hours later ask if he could observe and assist in the delivery and I said, “Sure, why not?” when I typically would say no. At that point I no longer cared!)
 Later, a cervical check told us I was about 7 centimeters dilated and the on-call OB suggested an epidural to help get me the rest of the way.
 My body was no longer relaxing/progressing as it did before.
 I decided that my ultimate goal was to avoid a C section amid the compelling reasons I was given: infection and preeclampsia.
 I consented to an epidural despite the fear of the actual process.
 It was the most uncomfortable, and downright awful, part of the labor, but I was able to relax and even sleep.
 (I know many people don’t think the epidural is that bad, but this is my own experience.)
 I was soon(ish) at 10 centimeters but we decided to labor down to let the contractions do the work so I wouldn’t have to push for hours.
 I am so glad I did this!
 Although, it was clear Graham (and the rest of my family) was getting impatient based on the texts asking for updates but I also know it was just excitement.
 Around 9 p.m. the OB suggested practice pushes even though I didn’t yet feel the urge to push that many people describe.
 Once I did the first set of pushes it was clear I was ready, no need for practice.
 I just needed to push.
 It was finally time!

 I kept hearing encouragement from Graham and the nurse while pushing, but I almost didn’t believe she was so close to coming out until the nurse asked if I wanted to feel her head.
 She brought my hand to it; it was incredible and motivating.